top of page

 Soy isoflavones may be more effective than black cohosh for female/menopausal symptoms.

-• Nature's Bounty® Black Cohosh - Available in many retail pharmacies
+Nature’s Bounty® Black Cohosh — available in many retail pharmacies

 I only recommend herbal and supplement brands that meet high standards for safety, effectiveness, and transparency.
 I research each product before sharing.
-Some links—like those to Amazon—are affiliate links, meaning I may earn a small commission if you buy through them, at no extra cost to you.
-It helps support this free site.
-Plus, these links often offer discounts, fast shipping, and helpful reviews.
+Some links—Fullscript and Life Extensions—are affiliate links, meaning I may earn a small commission if you purchase through them, at no extra cost to you.
+This helps support the free educational content on this site.

 *Disclaimer: The material above is for informational purposes only.
 This information is not intended to diagnose, treat, or cure a condition.
 The uses listed above are tentative; some have or are undergoing research trials, but many are not FDA-approved.
 It is essential that you investigate these supplements further before deciding to use them.
 Check interactions and contraindications on sites like Drugs.com or WebMD.
 Do not attempt to treat a serious condition like liver, kidney problems, high blood pressure, heart, cancer, diabetes, or thyroid issues without discussing it with a healthcare provider first.
 If you are pregnant, do not use supplements without discussing it with your healthcare provider.

-Black Cohash
+Black Cohosh

 PLEASE READ: